microsoft/snmalloc/README.md

 snmalloc has very few dependencies, CMake, Ninja, Clang 6.0 or later and a C++17 standard library.
-Building with GCC is currently not recommended because GCC lacks support for the `selectany` attribute to specify variables in a COMDAT.
+Building with GCC is currently not recommended because GCC emits calls to libatomic for 128-bit atomic operations.
-It will build with GCC-7, but some of global variables will be preemptible.

 To build a debug configuration:
 ```